-The Institute has complete computer training and certification programs available for the general public as well as exclusive customized training programs for industries.
-Popular application software instruction can be delivered in any of the three dedicated computer-training labs located in Morristown, Sevierville and Greeneville.
+Computer training and certification programs are available for the general public as well as exclusive customized training programs for industries.
+Popular application software instruction can be delivered in any of the computer training labs located in Morristown, Sevierville, Greeneville, Tazewell, and the Greeneville-Greene County Center for Technology.
 Participants will receive training in programming environments, operating systems, and specialized technical programs.
 The instructors can deliver programs designed for certification programs as well as customize instruction to meet the needs of the participants.
-Some of the application software taught in the Institute includes: Microsoft Word, Excel, PowerPoint, Access, Outlook and Project.
-The Institute offering training that will lead to computer industry certification programs such as CompTIA's A+, Networking +, I-Net+, and others.
+Some of the application software taught includes Microsoft Word, Excel, PowerPoint, Access, Outlook, FrontPage and Project.
+Our programs for Word, Excel, PowerPoint, Outlook, Project and FrontPage utilize the Microsoft